-Work on finger isolation, visual discrimination, proprioception, motor planning, grasp, coordinated use of both hands, visual closure, play exploration and participation
+Work on finger isolation, visual discrimination, grading pressure, motor planning, coordinated use of both hands, visual closure, focus and attention, play exploration and participation

 In the box: 1 piece hopper as seen above